Retail fraud is the legal charge for the act most known as shoplifting.

 What Does This Mean Exactly?

-This charge is a misdemeanor, punishable by up to 93 days in jail, a $500 fine, or 3 times the value of the property taken, or both jail and a fine.
+This charge is a misdemeanor, punishable by up to 5 years in prison, jail, a $10,000 fine, or 3 times the value of the property taken, or prison and a fine.

-Sam Bernstein is a Criminal Defense Lawyer in Washtenaw County, MI.
+Sam Bernstein is a Criminal Defense Attorney based in Ann Arbor, MI.

 ArborYpsi Law is located at 4158 Washtenaw Ave., Ann Arbor, MI 48108.